raspberrypilearning/sweet-scroll/en/step_6.md

 --- collapse ---
 ---
-title: More about the CSS @media Rule
+title: More about the @media CSS rule
 ---

-The ```@media``` rule is used to apply different styles to your webpage depending on the type of device being used and its settings.
-It can be used to check:
+The `@media` rule lets you apply different styles to your web page depending on the type of device and the device's settings.

+With the `@media` rule, you can check:
-+ the width and height of the viewport
++ The width and height of the viewport
-+ the width and height of the device
++ The width and height of the device
-+ the orientation of the device (whether it is in landscape or portrait mode)
++ The orientation of the device (whether it is in landscape or portrait mode)
-+ the screen resolution
++ The screen resolution

-It's a great way to create tailored style sheets for screens of all sizes.
+`@media` is a great tool for creating tailored style sheets for screens of all sizes.

-For more information on what you can do with the @media rule, see [dojo.soy/css_media_rule](http://dojo.soy/css_media_rule).
+For more information on what you can do with the `@media` rule, see [dojo.soy/css_media_rule](http://dojo.soy/css_media_rule).

 --- /collapse ---